 - PFP future = PFP current * Bargaining Power + Perks at Job + Work Life Balance

-- When you calculate or think about Work Life Balance , one needs to put a monetary value against it , to ensure one is not getting pigeon holed or tunnel visioned.
-Think of it is a $$ value you want to travel that extra 30 mins everyday or whatever you feel is your work life baalnce factor.
+- When you think about Work Life Balance, put a monetary value against it.
+Think of it is a $$ value you want to travel that extra 30 mins everyday or whatever you feel is your work life balance factor.

-- Luck is a small factor , but not miniscule enough to be ignored.
+- Luck is a small factor but not too small to ignore

 - Discussing your salary with people whom you really trust in the same sphere of work really helps, to know where you are.This is not always easy and you may get burnt sometimes.
 For me , it was a really eye opening experience, mostly positive.

-- Market / Industry standards are more often than not misleading, and do not always help you in the negotiation. if you are getting paid below the “market/industry standards” you are severely underpaid, because I believe the standards in Software industry are skewed towards the lower end.
+Market / Industry standards may not always help you in the negotiations.
+If you are getting paid below the "market/industry standards" you are severely underpaid, because I believe the standards in Software industry are skewed towards the lower end.

-If you stay at a place where you are learning a lot and sacrificing pay , you need to timebox it.
-You cannot go like that for more than 12 to 15 months, because one never stops learning and your work will always keep improving.
-Always keep gathering data , evaluate , make changes accordingly and repeat.
+If you stay at a place where you are learning a lot and sacrificing pay, you need to time box it (12 to 15 months), because one never stops learning and your work will always keep improving.